Our Texas Education Agency (TEA) approved core academic subject courses are administered to all students at the appropriate grade level.

 When a student signs into our course, they will immediately see their calendar.
 If they have a scheduled class that day, it will appear on the calendar as a colored dot.
 By clicking on the class, they will see the lesson for the day, and based on the learning plan set up with their teacher, they will be able to proceed with the lesson.

 Within those courses, they will be able to see when assignments, quizzes and exams are due.
 Students can follow the pacing in their plan or move more rapidly through content.
 At the end of each unit, they will take an exam.
-They can move to the next unit if they have scored at least an 80% on the test.
+They can move to the next unit if they have scored at least a 70% on the test.

 Our students do take the STAAR, so we do want to make sure they do not rush through the material and that they’ve thoroughly learned it before moving to the next unit.